unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

     {{
     # Non-Unison code blocks

-      A code block with no syntax highlighting starts with at least two single quotes and is terminated by the same number of single quotes.
-For example:
+      Use three or more single quotes to start a block with no syntax highlighting:

       '''
          _____     _